wing5wong/artisan-whs-static/source/_events/2021-07-25_year-13-prizegiving.md

 Eulogy Lounge
 Whanganui Racecourse

-Tickets are available from Mrs de Smidt at the Dean's House at first break on Tuesday 2 November, Wednesday 3 November, Thursday 4 November.
+TICKETS are available from Mrs de Smidt at the Dean's House at first break on Tuesday 2 November, Wednesday 3 November, Thursday 4 November.
 Tickets must be individually collected.
 A reminder that the 2021 Record will be given out at the breakfast.

 ENTRY BY TICKET ONLY.